Five things to do on International Gin & Tonic Day (19 October)

 International Gin & Tonic Day is celebrated around the world on 19 October.

-It’s inspired by an old American lady whose family sneaked a G&T into hospital for her - and hid it in her tea cup.
+This day is inspired by an old American lady whose family sneaked a G&T into hospital for her - and hid it in her tea cup.

 Gin lover Mary Edith Kayburn died aged 95 on 19 October in 2010, and her friends established the day in her memory.